-This information applies ONLY to students taking NetMath 2018 Summer Session II (8-week) courses.
+This information applies ONLY to students taking NetMath 2019 Summer Session II (8-week) courses.
+Please check back soon as NetMath will be revising the handling of the Summer Proctoring Form. .
 All students in these courses, whether on or off campus, must fill out the Summer Proctoring form.
 Depending on where you are located, we have a couple options for taking your exams during for Summer Session II.

-For Math 416, Math 417, Math 441, Math 444, Math 448, and Math 481, students will receive 1% extra credit for submitting their Summer Proctoring Form by Friday, June 15.
-For all other courses, students will receive 1% extra credit for submitting their Summer Proctoring Form by Monday, June 18, or within 7 days of enrollment (whichever comes later).
+For Math 416, Math 417, Math 441, 444, and Math 446, students will receive 1% extra credit for submitting their Summer Proctoring Form by Friday, June 14.
+For all other courses, students will receive 1% extra credit for submitting their Summer Proctoring Form by Monday, June 17, or within 7 days of enrollment (whichever comes later).
 This does NOT apply to students taking ALEKS courses, Math 112, 114, and 115.

 If this form is NOT submitted AT LEAST one week in advance of your exam date, you will not be able to take the exam and will receive a 0.

 The Summer Proctoring Form will be live for submission beginning May 6, 2018.
 Submission attempts prior to that date will NOT be recorded.

 Scheduled on-campus exam